0x706972686f/PyMITRE/README.md

 # PyMITRE
 A basic python script for querying MITRE STIX feeds, as well as the raw JSON for different groups.
-Will be used for correlating and tagging things later.
+This is then used to tag, label and create jira tickets.